YaleMRRC/Network-Parcellation-Rest/README.md

 	<img src ="images/rest_individualzied_networks.jpg" height="347" />
 </p>

-These set of functions are used to generate the results in paper "An exemplar-based approach to individualized parcellation reveals the need for sex specific functional networks," Salehi et al., NeuroImage 2018.
-This paper uses data from two resting-state sessions (REST1 and REST2) of the Human Connectome Project (HCP) S900 release.
+These set of functions are used to generate the anlaysis in Salehi et al. [1].
+This paper uses data from two resting-state sessions (REST1 and REST2) of the Human Connectome Project (HCP) S900 release [2].
 This repository includes MATLAB functions to:

 1) Import HCP data into MATLAB's workspace: **import_HCP_data.m**
 2) Generate individualized resting-state parcellations: **Parcellation_rest.m**
-3) Computes and compares internal clustering quality measures such as Dunn index and Davies-Bouldin index (DB): **Comparison_DB_Dunn.m**
+3) Compute and compare internal clustering quality measures such as Dunn index and Davies-Bouldin index (DB): **Comparison_DB_Dunn.m**
 4) Compute the reproducibility of tha parcellations between different sessions of resting-state: **REST1_REST2_reproducibility.m**
 5) Develop predictive models based on node-to-network assignment (NNA) vectors using gradient boosting machines (GBM): **Exemplar_based_predictive_analysis.m**
 6) Compute the importance of features (here nodes) in the predictive model's performance: **Feature_importance_analysis.m**